UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 >
 >
 >
-> After completing all steps you should have the following output:
+> After completing all steps you should get the following output:
 >
 > ![Screenshot of the Scraper]({{ page.root }}/fig/Image9.png)
 >